Smoked Brats with Beer Onions (Pellet Smoker Recipe)

 Should you boil brats before smoking?

-You want the entire cooking process to happen in the smoker.
+No. You want the entire cooking process to happen in the smoker.

 That way, all of the cooked meat absorbs the flavors of the beer, vegetables, seasonings, and smoking wood chips.

-Should you poke holes in brats?
+Should you smoke holes in brats?

-hand holding smoked bratwurst in a bun.
+closeup: hand holding traeger bratwurst in a bun

 Enjoy!